Volume 14, Number

 College Hill community realize that they must get “community” support if

 they are to be successful.
-By definition a community is a group of people
+By definition a community is a group of “people

 with common interests living in a particular area.”

-parts of this definition are very important for
+The two parts of this definition are very important for

 business development.
 First, the people must have common interests.
 A